Summer Education Accelerator (SEA)

 Housing

 We will have dormitory housing available for students and postdocs.
 We have also reserved a block in Hotel UMass for faculty.
-More details on accessing those will be sent out soon.
+You can book your room here.

 Accessibility